With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreGateway Community Treatment Program is a mental health facility in Middlesex County, CT, located at 86 Middlesex Turnpike, 6412.
+Learn MoreGateway Community Treatment Program is a mental health treatment clinic in Middlesex County, Connecticut, located at 86 Middlesex Turnpike, 6412 zip code.
 Gateway Community Treatment Program provides outpatient treatment and partial hospitalization/day treatment.
-Gateway Community Treatment Program provides cognitive behavioral therapy, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Some other services available at Gateway Community Treatment Program include vocational rehabilitation services, education services and case management.
+Gateway Community Treatment Program provides individual psychotherapy, dialectical behavior therapy and group therapy to seniors 65 or older, young adults and adults.
+Additional services provided by Gateway Community Treatment Program consist of education services, family psychoeducation and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.